Do academic staff have any say in the criteria and methods of performance reviews in their units?

 Can an academic staff member serve as a principal investigator?

-The Chancellor has delegated to the Vice Chancellor for Research and Dean of the Graduate School authority to grant approval for academic staff members to serve as principal investigators on extramural grants and contracts.
-Under Graduate School rules, an academic staff member may serve as Principal Investigator (PI) on proposals and awards by requesting Limited PI Status on a project-by-project basis or, if eligible, by requesting Permanent Principal Investigator Status.
-For more information, see http://kb.wisc.edu/gsadminkb/page.php?id=33121.
+The Chancellor has delegated to the Vice Chancellor for Research and Graduate Education authority to grant approval for academic staff members to serve as principal investigators on extramural grants and contracts.
+Under these rules, an academic staff member may serve as Principal Investigator (PI) on proposals and awards by requesting Limited PI Status on a project-by-project basis, blanket PI status (granting eligibility for a certain period of time) or, if eligible, by requesting Permanent Principal Investigator Status.
+For more information, see https://research.wisc.edu/compliance-policy/principal-investigator-status/.

 Benefits and Compensation Plans